NamitaMalik/skipWhile-vs-filter-in-RxJS/README.md

 As per the [ReactiveX docs](http://reactivex.io/documentation/operators/skipwhile.html):

-> "The SkipWhile subscribes to the source Observable, but ignores its emissions until such time as some condition you specify becomes false, at which point SkipWhile begins to mirror the source Observable."
+> " The SkipWhile subscribes to the source Observable, but ignores its emissions until such time as some condition you specify becomes false, at which point SkipWhile begins to mirror the source Observable. "

 So in simple terms it means skipWhile operator will ignore the emissions until the specified condition becomes false, but after that it will continue to take values from the source observable as is.